samrobbins85/se-docs/docs/Developer/editTray.md

 id: editTray
 title: editTray
 ---
-Edits the contents of a Tay
+Edits the contents of a tray
+The only required fields are the zone, bay and tray name; as well as any fields that are being edited.
 ## URL
 ```http request
 POST /stockTake/editTray